TakudzwaChoto/DApp-twitter/README.md

 ---

-## 🗓️ Weekly Update: November 24, 2024
+## 🗓️Update: November 24, 2024

 ### 🔍 This Week's Progress
-This week focused on connecting the smart contract to the frontend and enabling interaction through a seamless user interface.
+We focused on connecting the smart contract to the frontend and enabling interaction through a seamless user interface.
 Key updates include:

 - **Frontend-Smart Contract Integration**:
   - Linked the frontend to the Ethereum smart contract using Web3.js.